antirez/freakwan/README.md

 * Flags are currently unused for the HELLO message.
 * The sender is the device ID of the sender.
 * Seen is the number of devices this device is currently sensing, that is, the length of its neighbors list.
-* The status message is a string composed of the nickname of the owner, then a semicolon, and a message that the user can set.
+* The status message is exactly like in the DATA message format: a string composed of one byte length of the nickname, and then the nickname of the owner and the message that was set as status message.
 Like:

-    antirez:Hi there!
-I'm part of FreakWAN.
+    "\x07antirezHi there!
+I'm part of FreakWAN."

 ## Messages relay